We waste our time waiting for the ideal path to appear. But it never does. Because we forget that paths are made by walking, not waiting.

 He wakes up every morning filled with excitement and positive intentions.
 Studying is actually the first thing that crosses his mind.
 “I’ve got to get that chapter read,” he tells himself.
 But first he needs to grab some Starbucks and a muffin.
 “Okay, now I’m ready.”

 When he returns from the gym, he takes a shower and is once again ready to read.
 “Chapter 1: Welcome to the power of agile software development.
 This book is divided into…” “Ah, crap!
-I forgot to email my mother those photos I promised her.
+I forgot to email my mom those photos I promised her.
 Heck, it will only take a second.”
-He quickly fires-up his laptop and logs into his email application.
-Before he has time to send the email, he gets a chat notification from an old high school buddy, Danny, whom he hasn’t spoken to in six months.
-After a 45-minute chat session, he sends the email to his mother and returns to the book.
+He quickly fires-up his laptop and opens his email application.
+But before he has time to send the email, he gets a text message from an old high school buddy, Danny, whom he hasn’t spoken to in six months.
+After a 45-minute texting session, he sends the email to his mom and returns to the book.

 He glances up at the wall clock and realizes he has to leave in 30 minutes to meet Jen for lunch.
 “Gosh, it’s pointless to get into the groove of a focused study session for just 30 measly minutes,” he says aloud.
 He convinces himself that it’s in his best interest to save the reading for after lunch.
 So he logs into an online discussion forum he participates in, replies to a few messages from his friends and then heads off to meet Jen.
 Once he returns from lunch an hour and a half later, he feels exhausted.
 The post-meal grogginess is kicking in hard.
 “All I need is another round of Starbucks and I’ll be ready.”
 He hustles out to grab it.

-As he sits down at his desk with a fresh cup of coffee he repeats the phrase “Focus on your priorities!” over and over as a mantra in his mind.
+As he sits down at his desk with a fresh cup of coffee he repeats the phrase “No more procrastinating!” over and over as a mantra in his mind.
 He cracks the book back open.
 “Chapter 1: Welcome to the power of agile software development.
 This book is divided into…” But then his neighbor knocks on his door.
 “Turn on the Local 6 news channel!
 The college apartment complex down the street is on fire!” his neighbor chants.
 He thinks about it for a second, puts the book down and clicks on the television.
 “This should only take a second…”

 And another day comes closer to an end.